tshauck/blog.trenthauck.com/content/posts/testing-static-sites-and-other-cool-shit.md

 platforms, browsers, etc.  My cookie\_id exists at the browser level (and only as long as the user doesn't clear local storage).

-## Overwriting PlanOut's Logging - Not covered well in PlanOut
+## Overwriting PlanOut's Logging

-From a code perspective, one thing the PlanOut documentation mentions, but doesn't provide details on is logging through means other than the `logging` module.
+From a code perspective, one thing the PlanOut documentation mentions, but doesn't provide many details on is logging through means other than the `logging` module.
 I prefer to use postgres to make it easier to work with the data later, so in this section I'll demonstrate how to make that happen.